Soldiers Laughed When He Refused to Carry a Gun — They Begged for Him Hours Later

 Desmond became an icon in Seventh-day Adventist circles.
 Basically, their Chuck Norris, but with more humility and fewer roundhouse kicks.

 He was invited to speak at churches, hospitals, and conventions—usually awkwardly, often reluctantly.
-Being a walking miracle apparently comes with a lot of public requests.
+Being a walking miracle comes with many public requests.

-He didn’t love the attention, but he used it to inspire, not boast.
-He reminded people that conviction doesn’t need a microphone—it just needs a backbone.
+He didn’t love the attention but used it to inspire, not boast.
+He reminded people that conviction doesn’t need a microphone but a backbone.

 Doss the Human Meme Before Memes Were a Thing